Catherine Hill Bay: Insider's Guide

 Catho Pub

 If you want to eat lunch or dinner head to the charming heritage-listed Catho Pub.
 The pub has a real Aussie feel.
 It’s the only place where you can have a meal in this village.
-There’s life music on weekends and a little play area for kids.
+There’s live music on weekends and a little play area for kids.

 Catho PubCatho Pub